yyu233/StudyNote/Linux/Makefile.md

   object3.o: object3.h
   object4.o: object4.h
 ```
-If you write a rule whose receipe never creates a target file, this rule will always be executed every time when the target file does not exist.
+If you write a rule whose recipe never creates a target file, this rule will always be executed every time when the target file does not exist.
 If the target file exists, for example a file named *clean*, since the clean does not have prerequisites in the rule, clean would always be considered as updated, and the rule will not be executed.
 Clean:

 ```